-Baltic Sea Action Plan (BSAP) Marine Strategy Framework Directive (MSFD) Fundamental link Fundamental link Segment: Eutrophication Goal: Baltic Sea unaffected by eutrophication Ecological objectives: "Concentrations of nutrients close to natural levels", "Clear waters", "Natural level of algal blooms", "Natural distribution and occurrence of plants and animals", and "Natural oxygen levels".
-Management objective: "Minimize inputs of nutrients from human activities" Segment: Sea-based activities Management objective: "Minimize the input of nutrients, hazardous substances and litter from seabased activities" The achievement of regional nutrient input targets - Maximum Allowable Inputs (MAI) and Nutrient Input Ceilings (NIC) - for all subbasins, as identified in this BSAP, is the key prerequisite for achieving the ecological objectives.
-Descriptor 5 Human-induced eutrophication is minimised, especially adverse effects thereof, such as losses in biodiversity, ecosystem degradation, harmful algae blooms and oxygen deficiency in bottom waters - Macrofaunal communities of benthic habitats.
-Criteria 1 Nutrient concentrations are not at levels that indicate adverse eutrophication effects.
-The threshold values are as follows: (a) in coastal waters, the values set in accordance with Directive 2000/60/EC; (b) beyond coastal waters, values consistent with those for coastal waters under Directive 2000/60/EC.
-Member States shall establish those values through regional or subregional cooperation Feature - Eutrophication.
-Element of the feature assessed - Transparency.
-Complementary Descriptor 5 Human-induced eutrophication is minimised, especially adverse effects thereof, such as losses in biodiversity, ecosystem degradation, harmful algae blooms and oxygen deficiency in bottom waters - Macrofaunal communities of benthic habitats.
-Criteria 2 Chlorophyll a concentrations are not at levels that indicate adverse effects of nutrient enrichment.
-The threshold values are as follows: (a) in coastal waters, the values set in accordance with Directive 2000/60/EC; (b) beyond coastal waters, values consistent with those for coastal waters under Directive 2000/60/EC.
-Member States shall establish those values through regional or subregional cooperation.
+through regional or subregional

+cooperation.

-Criteria 3 The number, spatial extent and duration of harmful algal bloom events are not at levels that indicate adverse effects of nutrient enrichment.
+Criteria 3 The number spatial extent and

+- duration of harmful algal bloom events are

+not at levels that indicate adverse effects

+of nutrient enrichment

+- Criteria 4 The photic limit (transparency)

+• of the water column is not reduced due to

-Criteria 4 The photic limit (transparency) of the water column is not reduced, due to increases in suspended algae, to a level that indicates adverse effects of nutrient enrichment.
-The threshold values are as follows:
+or the water column is not reduced, due to

+increases in suspended algae, to a level

+that indicates adverse effects of nutrient

+enrichment.
+The threshold values are as

+follows:

-(a) in coastal waters, the values set in accordance with Directive 2000/60/EC; (b) beyond coastal waters, values consistent with those for coastal waters under Directive 2000/60/EC.
-Member States shall establish those values through regional or subregional cooperation.
+• in coastal waters, the values set in

+accordance with Directive 2000/60/EC;

+• beyond coastal waters, values consistent

+with those for coastal waters under

+Directive 2000/60/EC.
+Member States shall

+establish those values through regional or

+subregional cooperation.

-Feature - Eutrophication.
+٠ Feature - Eutrophication.

-Element of the feature assessed -
+• Element of the feature assessed -

 Transparency.

-Criterion 5 The concentration of dissolved oxygen is not reduced, due to nutrient enrichment, to levels that indicate adverse effects on benthic habitats (including on associated biota and mobile species) or other eutrophication effects.
-The threshold values are as follows: in coastal waters, the values set in accordance with Directive 2000/60/EC; beyond coastal waters, values consistent with those for coastal waters under Directive 2000/60/EC.
-Member States shall establish those values through regional or subregional cooperation.
+٠ Criterion 5 The concentration of dissolved

+oxygen is not reduced, due to nutrient

+enrichment, to levels that indicate adverse

+effects on benthic habitats (including on

+associated biota and mobile species) or

+other eutrophication effects.
+The threshold

+values are as follows: in coastal waters, the

+values set in accordance with Directive

+2000/60/EC; beyond coastal waters, values

+consistent with those for coastal waters

+under Directive 2000/60/EC.
+Membe

+States shall establish those values through

+regional or subregional cooperation.

-Feature - Eutrophication.
-Element of the feature assessed - Dissolved oxygen.
+• Feature - Eutrophication.

+• Element of the feature assessed - Dissolved

-Other relevant legislation:
+oxygen.

+Other relevant EU Nitrates Directive; EU Urban Waste e-W ater Treatment Directive; Industrial

+legislation: Emissions Directive (IED), Water Framework Directive.
+WFD: the Gothenburg

+Protocol to Abate Acidification, Eutrophication and Ground-level Ozone under UNECE

+Convention on Long-range Transboundary Air pollution (CLRTAP):): FULNEC Directive:

+Water Code of Russian Federation: Fe dera al Act on the internal maritime waters.

+territorial sea and contiguous zone of the Russian Federation: IMO designated the

+Baltic Sea as a "special area" for passe enge r ships under MARPOL (International

+Convention for the Prevention of Pollu utio n from Ships) Annex IV (on sewage from

-EU Nitrates Directive; EU Urban Waste-Water Treatment Directive; Industrial Emissions Directive (IED), Water Framework Directive, WFD; the Gothenburg Protocol to Abate Acidification, Eutrophication and Ground-level Ozone under UNECE Convention on Long-range Transboundary Air pollution (CLRTAP);); EU NEC Directive (2016/2284/EU); Water Code of Russian Federation; Federal Act on the internal maritime waters, territorial sea and contiguous zone of the Russian Federation; IMO designated the Baltic Sea as a "special area" for passenger ships under MARPOL (International Convention for the Prevention of Pollution from Ships) Annex IV (on sewage from ships); EC Directive 2000/59/EC on port reception facilities; NOx emission control areas (NECA) in the Baltic and North seas designated by IMO.
+Convention for the Prevention of Pollution from Ships) Annex IV (on sewage from

+ships); EC Directive on port reception facilities; NOx emission control areas (NECA) in the Baltic and North seas designated by IMO.
 UN Sustainable Development Goal 14 (Conserve and sustainably use the oceans, seas and marine resources for sustainable development) is most clearly relevant, though SDG 12 (Ensure sustainable consumption and production patterns) and 13 (Take urgent action to combat climate change and its impacts) also have relevance.